AJ Reid

 Everything, that’s what.
 Literally everything.

-Not even a minute later, a guy so drunk he couldn’t stay upright without steadying himself against the wall dropped down on the couch next to her.
+Not even a minute later, a guy so drunk he couldn’t stay upright without steadying himself against the wall, dropped down on the couch next to her.
 He tipped his head closer to her at an angle greater than the Leaning Tower of Pisa.
-Severely overestimating his ability to balance, and like the famous Italian tourist attraction, he started to topple headfirst for her lap.
+Severely overestimated his ability to balance, and unlike the famous Italian tourist attraction, started to topple headfirst for her lap.

 Hell no!

-Balancing her half-full glass in one hand, Tess scooted around to the far side of the table in record time as the drunk face planted on the couch where she’d been moments before.
+Her glass balanced with half of her cocktail in one hand, she scooted around to the far side of the table.
+She achieved a record in a whole other non-Olympic event as the drunk face planted on the couch where she’d been moments before.
 Yep, time to find Olivia and Emma ASAP.
 Holding onto their prime real estate in the crammed nightclub be damned.
 Self-preservation had risen to the top of her immediate priorities.

 The hitch of her breath had nothing to do with her brush with almost meeting a sticky, grimy nightclub floor as every single sense she possessed shot into overdrive.

 Intimately aware of the heat of hard muscles flush against her softer curves and the strength in the hand on the bare skin of her arm, she was drowning in an earthy scent of spice and wood.
-His cologne was pure male, utterly intoxicating, and should totally be illegal.
+Pure male and utterly intoxicating.
+His cologne should be illegal.
 Nope.
 Make that all of him.

 Every inch of her skin tingled.
 No one had ever been able to make her tingle all over like this, and this guy wasn’t even trying.